 The Lancashire Scheme of Work has been adapted in light of our school structure and fully meets the needs of our pupils.
 Learning has been carefully considered, mapped out and sequenced through each Key Stage in order to ensure coverage of skills and clear progression.
 We recognise that RE teaching may need repetition and development, therefore religions are revisited throughout the years.
 This enables children to develop and reinforce their understanding in order to improve.
 Learning is adapted to meet the needs of different pupils, for example SEND and provides additional challenges for those children who require it.

-Due to our class structure we have a two-year rolling programme for two of our classes - EYFS/Year 1 and Year 1/Year 2 and a three-year rolling programme for two of the other classes - Year 4/Year 5 and Year 5/Year 6.
+Due to our class structure we have a two-year rolling programme for Year 1/Year 2 and a three-year rolling programme for two of the other classes - Year 4/Year 5 and Year 5/Year 6.
 Year 3 are taught separately and therefore have a one-year programme of work.
 EYFS are taught alongside the Year 1 children however, they build upon their skills of the Early Learning Goals through continuous provision areas.
 It has been planned so that there are clear links between EYFS and Year 1.
 Each unit begins with a question that the children are asked to investigate with regard to a particular religion.
 Our RE long term plan maps out each unit covered during each half term.
 Throughout our school the religions covered are Islam, Sikhism, Judaism, Buddhism, Hinduism and Christianity.

 RE teaching at Adlington Primary School provides children with rich, purposeful and ambitious opportunities to learn, and although it is taught as a separate subject discipline, opportunities arise in lessons for children to apply skills to other areas of the curriculum including English (through drama), art and music.
 Floor books are used to capture children’s learning through photographs and thoughts.
 Discussion is a crucial part of Religious Education and allows children to share thoughts with their peers.
 Teachers at Adlington Primary School use varied questioning techniques to stimulate these discussions, promote enquiry, deepen learning and support assessment.
 Well planned, clearly structured lessons drive forward key skills and knowledge.
 Lessons are sequenced over time to ensure chunks of learning are connected.
 Teachers use clear instruction, vocabulary and good subject knowledge when teaching.